Bachelor of Science in Mathematics

 - To continue their professional development by pursuing further degrees and developing life-long learning skills and abilities.

 - To be engaged in and apply their expertise to vital societal issues such as sustainability, environmental protection, education, and leadership.

 Upon successful completion of this program, students will be able to:

-- Structure mathematical arguments in a clear well-organized and logical way and employ technology to assist in solving problems and to draw conclusions.
+- Exploit data, use mathematical arguments in a clear well-organized and logical way and employ technology to assist in solving problems and to draw conclusions.

 - Communicate mathematical ideas effectively through presentations and reports to a range of audiences.

 Required Credit Hours :

 General Education (Req.
 CH:33)